linkeddatacenter/sdaas-ce/README.md

 A platform to build knowledge graphs.

-This is vanilla open source implementation of the [LinkeData.Center SDaaS™ product](https://it.linkeddata.center/p/sdaas).
+This is an open source implementation of the [LinkeData.Center SDaaS™ product](https://it.linkeddata.center/p/sdaas).
 See documentation in [SDaaS wiki](https://bitbucket.org/linkeddatacenter/sdaas/wiki/Home).

 The SDaaS requires [docker](https://www.docker.com/)